jmcerrejon/misapuntesde/src/2013/01/how-to-build-a-raspberry-pi-file-server-definitive-guide.md

 ---
 id: 68
 title: How to Build a Raspberry Pi File Server (definitive guide)
+description: How to Build a Raspberry Pi File Server (definitive guide)
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-01-29 19:10:00